MSC World Europa – Outdoor Promenade and Illuminated Trees

 Photography: Stefan Müller-Naumann

-The OWO, London, UK
+The OWO, Whitehall, London

-Architect: EPR
+Architect: EPR Architects

 Binary Sculpture, Manyata Embassy Business Park, Bangalore, India